British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 The rocks are considerably fractured and veined by ankerite, dolomite and quartz.
 Cinnabar occurs as narrow stringers, blebs, disseminated grains and films on fracture planes within the greenstone and greenstone breccia.
 Pyrite is sparsely disseminated.

 Two adits and numerous trenches explore the prospect; in 1941 and 1942, 232 kilograms of mercury were produced from 23 tonnes of ore.
-In 1967 the Red Eagle prospect was amalgamated with the Golden Eagle prospect (092JNE062) across the Yalakom River.
+In 1966 the Red Eagle prospect was amalgamated with the Eagle Mercury prospect (092JNE062) across the Yalakom River, as the Eagle Property.
+Work completed by Lillooet Mercury Mines Ltd. and later Condor Mines Ltd. by 1971 included 4,785 metres of diamond drilling, 274 metres of underground exploration, 1, 768 metres of trenching, stripping and surveying and geological mapping.
 Reserves for the whole area are estimated at 641,702 tonnes at a grade of 10.21 kilograms of per tonne mercury (1 per cent) (George Cross News Letter No.122, 1971).
 Indicated and measured ore has been estimated at 1,658,000 tonnes grading 0.195 per cent mercury (Assessment Report 16280).

 Bibliography